 Problems and Proofing Behavior

 Most kittens will learn to use the litter box fairly quickly.
 It may take longer for some kittens, so try to be patient.
 If your kitten has one or two specific areas in the house where it likes to eliminate, move the litter boxes to these areas.
 If this does not work, try changing the litter box or the cat litter brand or type.

 When considering litter boxes, try to put yourself in your cat's position.
 Is there something in the area that is frightening or distracting?
 Perhaps there is a sight or sound that makes your cat want to avoid the area.
 Maybe the litter box has a strong plastic smell to it.
 Perhaps the litter does not feel good on the paws or has an odor kitty dislikes.
 You may need to make several small changes before your kitten will accept the litter box.

 Consider using a litter like Dr. Elsey's Kitten Attract.
-This litter includes herbs and a fine texture that appeal to a kitten's natural instincts.
+This litter includes herbs and a fine texture that appeals to a kitten's natural instincts.

 Remember, never punish your cat for accidents.
 Be consistent about moving the kitten to the litter box if you catch it in the middle of an accident.
 Try not to get angry or frustrated.
 Stress in the environment is the main cause of behavioral litter box issues.
 This means you may need to assess your kitten's environment.
 Are there other pets in the home causing stress?
 Is your kitten acting anxious or restless?
 Perhaps it needs more exercise or vertical space.

 If you continue to have trouble, talk to your veterinarian, who can rule out health issues that might be getting in the way of litter box training and offer training suggestions.